- 17 Sep 2025

 It offers both country-specific case studies and thematic chapters, providing a comprehensive study of Japan’s relations with the Gulf and the broader Middle East.
 Japan enjoys a strategic partnership with the Arab Gulf countries in terms of energy trade, which has since expanded into a broader trading relationship with the wider Middle East.
 The book examines Japan’s relations with Israel, Egypt, and Turkey, covering security, the oil sector, and the LNG sector in the Middle East.
 This depth of analysis allows the book to go beyond its rich analytical and empirical content.

-This event will be conducted both in person and online from 3:00 PM to 4:30 PM (SGT) on Wednesday, 17 September 2025.
-Attendance is free; however, registration is mandatory.
+This event was conducted both in person and online from 3:00 PM to 4:30 PM (SGT) on Wednesday, 17 September 2025.

 Picture caption: A picture taken on August 3, 2021 shows the Israeli-linked Japanese-owned tanker MT Mercer Street, off the port of the Gulf Emirate of Fujairah in the United Arab Emirates. – On July 29, two crew members of the tanker MT Mercer Street, managed by a prominent Israeli businessman’s company, were killed in what appears to be a drone attack off Oman, the vessel’s London-based operator and the US military say, with Israel blaming Iran.
 (Photo by Karim SAHIB / AFP)